 Pattern and Camouflage

-Parts of the pattern of the copperhead resemble an hourglass and is one of the most diagnostic traits of all.
-The hourglass shape lays somewhat “sideways” on the copperhead’s back; the wider portion of the shape starts on one side of the body, thins towards the middle-top edge of the back (closest to the spine), and then widens back out to the opposite side of the snake.
-To put it simply, the top of the hourglass touches the left side of the body, the bottom of the hourglass touches the right side of the body.
-Keep in mind that the hourglass shapes can occasionally “mismatch” and seem like they disconnect from the complete shape, especially towards the tail.
+The body color of a copperhead is typically a pale tan to brown color with an almost light pink tint to it.
+They have a darker brown crossband pattern down the length of their body that resembles an hourglass shape.
+Copperheads are the only species of snake with this pattern.
+The hourglass shape lays somewhat “sideways” on the copperhead’s back; the wider portion of the shape starts on one side of the body, thins towards the spine, and then widens back out to the opposite side of the snake.
+Keep in mind that the hourglass shapes can occasionally “mismatch” and seem like they disconnect from the complete shape.

 Copperheads are not aggressive, nor do they go out of their way to bite humans or other unsuspecting bystanders.
 It all comes down to their camouflage.
 When curled up, their camouflage resembles a pile of fallen leaves; this helps them remain hidden from potential predators – including you.
-A copperhead bite typically occurs when it’s least expected, after several attempts to discourage you, the “predator” from coming close.
+A copperhead bite typically occurs when it’s least expected, after several attempts to discourage you, the “predator,” from coming close.
 When walking through potential copperhead habitat, the snake will likely spot you first and may try to move away.
 As you get closer, it will curl up into its camouflage pile, blending in with fallen leaf litter on the ground.
 As you get closer, the copperhead will start to shake, or “rattle,” its tail to resemble a rattlesnake.
 Get even closer, and the copperhead will lift its head to show you it’s ready to bite if you keep provoking.
 The last and final step is a strike.
-Even though you may have never noticed any of the prior warnings, all the snake knows is that he gave you all warnings to stay away and that you still persisted.
-The bite is last resort to defend itself from an animal much larger than itself and which it certainly doesn’t see as a potential meal.
+Even though you may have never noticed any of the prior warnings, all the snake knows is that he gave you all warnings to stay away and that you persisted.
+Even with these warning signs, they rarely strike unless stepped on or handled.
+The bite is a last resort to defend itself from an animal much larger than itself, which it certainly doesn’t see as a potential meal.

 Juvenile Yellow Tails

-Juvenile copperheads are known for having a bright yellow tail that they use to lure their prey, such as frogs and small lizards.
+Juvenile copperheads are known for having bright yellow tails that they use to lure their prey, such as frogs and small lizards.
 Be careful when you come across a yellow-tailed juvenile copperhead, and please do not approach.
-From birth, they already have functional venom glands but can’t control (or throttle) the amount of venom they inject.
-Therefore, you may find yourself in more trouble being bitten by a juvenile rather than an adult copperhead.
+From birth, they already have functional venom glands and are venomous.

 Ways to Differentiate Similar Species from Copperheads